 - a.
 Lump sum payment covering the notice period remaining at the time the employee leaves, not to exceed 10 working days for a nonexempt employee or 20 working days for an exempt employee. - b.
 Paying a staff member when placed on leave of absence during their notice period. - 2.
-Involuntary Separation in Lieu of Litigation - a.
-Notwithstanding Clause H.3(d)(3)(C), and to avoid litigation with employees who are or would be terminated, the following costs are allowable as approved by NREL's Deputy Laboratory Director/Chief Operating Officer with prior concurrence of the HR Director, and the approval of the Contracting Officer. - b.
-Contractor shall provide a justification package to the Contracting Officer reasonably in advance of its intended use of this provision of Appendix A, which package shall include the total proposed allowable cost to the Government consistent with the provisions of paragraphs c, d, and e below. - c.
+Involuntary Separation in Lieu of Litigation

+- a.
+Notwithstanding Clause H.3(d)(3)(C), and to avoid litigation with employees who are or would be terminated, the following costs are allowable as approved by NREL's Deputy Laboratory Director/Chief Operating Officer with prior concurrence of the Chief HR Officer, and the approval of the Contracting Officer. - b.
+Contractor shall provide a justification package to the Contracting Officer reasonably in advance of its intended use which shall include the total proposed allowable cost to the Government consistent with the provisions of paragraphs c, d, and e below. - c.
 Individuals who resign in lieu of termination and execute a general release, may be compensated in an amount not to exceed their maximum applicable severance pay under a reduction-in-force plus no more than an additional thirty (30) days of pay except when the individual is a member of senior management, and provided their maximum applicable severance is 26 weeks, said maximum additional compensation may be up to \$100,000; - d.
 Extended Benefits: Extended benefits coverage may be offered on a case-bycase basis to affected employees.
 The Laboratory may elect to pay the employer portion of the medical, dental, and/or vision insurance premium as it applies to their COBRA premium or another arrangement; and - e.
-Outplacement or Career Transition Service: These services up to a reasonable and customary amount may be offered on a case-by-case basis.

-3. Reduction-in-Force (RIF)
+Outplacement or Career Transition Service: These services up to a reasonable and customary amount may be offered on a case-by-case basis. - 3.
+Reduction-in-Force (RIF)

-The following allowable costs are provided when an employee is being terminated through a RIF:
+The following costs are allowable when an employee is being terminated through a RIF and executes a general release:

 - a.
-Severance Pay Benefit: - (1) Less than one year of service with the Laboratory Up to Two Weeks' Pay; - (2) Laboratory Employees with less than one year of service who were relocated up to Four Weeks Pay; and - (3) Staff Members with more than one year of service with the Laboratory up to Two weeks' pay per year of service up to a maximum of 26 weeks. - b.
-Extended Benefits: Extended benefits coverage may be offered on a case-by-case basis to affected employees with the prior concurrence of the HR Director and approval by the NREL Deputy Laboratory Director/Chief Operating Officer.
+Severance Pay Benefit: - (1) Less than one year of service with the Laboratory Up to Two Weeks' Pay; - (2) Laboratory Employees with less than one year of service who were relocated up to Four Weeks Pay; and - (3) Staff Members with more than one year of service with the Laboratory up to Two Weeks' pay per year of service up to a maximum of 26 weeks. - b.
+Extended Benefits: Extended benefits coverage may be offered on a case-by-case basis to affected employees with the prior concurrence of the Chief HR Officer and approval by the NREL Deputy Laboratory Director/Chief Operating Officer.
 The Laboratory may elect to pay the employer portion of the medical, dental, and/or vision insurance premium as it applies to their COBRA premium or another arrangement. - c.
-Outplacement or Career Transition Service: These services up to a reasonable and customary amount may be offered on a case-by-case basis with prior concurrence of the HR Director.
+Outplacement or Career Transition Service: These services up to a reasonable and Page 6 of 18 ${8 \text{ of } 60}^{\text{Page 6}}$ customary amount may be offered on a case-by-case basis with prior concurrence of the Chief HR Officer.